bendair/Python/README.md

 # Python
-A learning journey with Python
+A learning journey with Python exploring syntax, libraries, OpenCV, Machine Learning and AI code.